Walter462/Sneakers/README.md

 ## Problem

 Tom wants to buy a pair of new sneakers.
-He went to a nearby store and tried a few pairs by different brands.
+He went to a nearby store and tried a few pairs of different brands.
 He picked a specific pair of sneakers that he liked.
 Considering the offline store price Tom decided to check if he could save some money by ordering them online.

 Tom found a few websites that sell the sneakers he picked.
 To decide which store to buy from he made the following table: